Unified Regularization of 2D Singular Integrals for Axisymmetric Galerkin BEM in Eddy-Current Evaluation: Coordinate Transformation for 2D Singular Integrals

 \section{Coordinate Transformation for 2D Singular Integrals}

 In the Galerkin BEM framework, evaluating element integrals of the form

 requires special treatment when the kernel $K$ is singular.
-2D boundary kernels typically exhibit either logarithmic singularities of the form $\ln|x-y|$ or Cauchy singularities $(x-y)^{-1}$ as source and field points approach coincidence \cite{Guiggiani1991}, rendering direct tensor-product GL quadrature unreliable.
+Here, $S(\xi,\eta)$ absorbs the regular shape functions and parametric Jacobians.
+The 2D boundary kernels typically exhibit either logarithmic singularities of the form $\ln|x(\xi)-y(\eta)|$ or Cauchy singularities $(x(\xi)-y(\eta))^{-1}$ as source and field points approach coincidence \cite{Guiggiani1991}, rendering direct tensor-product GL quadrature unreliable.

 A natural starting point is the Sauter--Schwab quadrature (SSQ)~\cite{Sauter_Schwab2011,Sauter_Schwab1997}, which provides a systematic framework for regularizing singular boundary integrals through coordinate transformations.
-Originally developed for four-dimensional surface--surface integrals in three-dimensional BEM, the SSQ classifies element pairs into three configurations: identical panels, common edge, and common vertex.
-Each configuration is addressed by a tailored sequence of Duffy mappings \cite{Duffy1982}.
+Originally developed for 4D surface--surface integrals in 3D BEM, the SSQ classifies element pairs into three configurations: identical panels, common edge, and common vertex.
+Each configuration is addressed by a tailored sequence of Duffy-type mappings \cite{Duffy1982}.

-Although the present problem is intrinsically two-dimensional, involving curve--curve interactions, the core principle of the SSQ extends naturally: singular behavior is isolated by subdividing the parameter domain and applying suitable coordinate transformations.
-In two dimensions, only two singular configurations arise: \emph{Coincident elements}, whose parameter domains overlap; and \emph{Touching elements}, which share a common endpoint.
-Both cases reduce to triangular subdomains of $[0,1]^2$, whereupon Duffy mappings regularize the integrals and yield smooth integrands amenable to GL quadrature.
+Although the present problem is intrinsically 2D, involving curve--curve interactions, the core principle of the SSQ extends naturally: singular behavior is isolated by subdividing the parameter domain and applying suitable coordinate transformations.
+In 2D, only two singular configurations arise: \emph{Coincident elements}, whose parameter domains overlap; and \emph{Touching elements}, which share a common endpoint.
 The coordinate transformations employed in this work are summarized below.

-\begin{enumerate}[leftmargin=*] \item \textbf{Coincident elements:} The parameter square $[0,1]^2$ is divided along the diagonal into two triangles.
-This partitioning isolates the singular line $\eta=\xi$, after which a Duffy mapping removes the singularity.
-For the upper triangle ($\eta>\xi$), we set
+\paragraph{Coincident elements} The parameter square $[0,1]^2$ is divided along the diagonal into two triangles.
+This partition isolates the singular line $\eta=\xi$, after which a Duffy-type mapping is applied to each region.
+For the upper triangle $(\eta>\xi)$, we use